mikkel32/CoolBox/README.md

 ```bash
 ./scripts/run_devcontainer.sh
 ```
-This requires Docker to be installed on your system.
+This requires Docker or Podman to be installed on your system.
 Like ``run_debug.sh``, the script automatically launches the app under ``xvfb`` if no display is detected so the GUI works even in headless Docker environments.
-You may also use ``./scripts/run_vm_debug.sh`` or ``python scripts/run_vm_debug.py`` which choose Docker or Vagrant depending on what is installed.
+You may also use ``./scripts/run_vm_debug.sh`` or ``python scripts/run_vm_debug.py`` which choose Docker/Podman or Vagrant depending on what is installed.
 If neither is present, it falls back to ``run_debug.sh`` so you can still debug locally.